whicter/leetcode-java/search/union-find/redundant-connection.md

 # 684. Redundant Connection

 ### 题目描述

 >In this problem, a tree is an undirected graph that is connected and has no cycles.
-<br>The given input is a graph that started as a tree with N nodes (with distinct values 1, 2, ..., N), with one additional edge added.
+<br><br>The given input is a graph that started as a tree with N nodes (with distinct values 1, 2, ..., N), with one additional edge added.
 The added edge has two different vertices chosen from 1 to N, and was not an edge that already existed.
-<br>The resulting graph is given as a 2D-array of `edges`.
+<br><br>The resulting graph is given as a 2D-array of `edges`.
 Each element of edges is a pair `[u, v]` with `u < v`, that represents an undirected edge connecting nodes `u` and `v`.
-<br>Return an edge that can be removed so that the resulting graph is a tree of N nodes.
+<br><br>Return an edge that can be removed so that the resulting graph is a tree of N nodes.
 If there are multiple answers, return the answer that occurs last in the given 2D-array.
 The answer edge `[u, v]` should be in the same format, with `u < v`.

 ### Example 1: